Psalm 64

 Notes

-The psalm concludes by widening its lens from the specific conflict to universal consequences.
+The psalm concludes by drawing back from the specific conflict to take in its universal consequences.
 The verb וַיִּירְאוּ ("they will fear") echoes the enemies' fearlessness in verse 4 (וְלֹא יִירָאוּ, "they did not fear").
 The wicked had no fear; now "all people" will fear.
 But this is not the paralyzing פַּחַד ("terror") of verse 1 -- it is reverential awe before God's justice.
 The verb וַיַּגִּידוּ ("they will declare, proclaim") is from the root נָגַד, a verb associated with public testimony and proclamation.
 God's act of judgment becomes a sermon preached by the onlooking world.
 The verb הִשְׂכִּילוּ ("they will consider, understand") is from שָׂכַל, a wisdom verb meaning "to act prudently, to gain insight" (cf. Psalm 2:10, Proverbs 1:3).
 God's judgment is not merely seen but understood -- it yields wisdom.

 Verse 10 shifts from indicative description to joyful declaration.
 The verb יִשְׂמַח ("he will rejoice") describes the response of צַדִּיק ("the righteous one") -- not gloating over enemies but rejoicing in the LORD himself.
 The righteous person's response to divine justice is not vindictiveness but deeper trust: וְחָסָה בוֹ ("and he takes refuge in him"), using the verb חָסָה, which pictures taking shelter under God's wings (cf. Psalm 57:1, Ruth 2:12).
 The psalm's final word belongs to כָּל יִשְׁרֵי לֵב -- "all the upright of heart."
 The verb יִתְהַלְלוּ ("they will glory, boast, exult") is a Hithpael of הָלַל, the root from which "hallelujah" derives.
 The psalm that began with a cry for help ends with exultation -- not because the enemies are destroyed but because God has proven himself faithful.
 The upright heart is the precise opposite of the "deep heart" of verse 6: transparent before God rather than hiding in the depths of conspiracy.